Jakob-98/better-structured-gpt/readme.md

 Please read the source code and example files for more detailed usage instructions.

+## Tests

+The tests currently do live calls to the OpenAI API.
+This is not best practice, instead I should probably add some mocking tests.
+TODO.

 ## Contributing

 Contributions are welcome!
 Please read our [contributing guide](CONTRIBUTING.md).